Padded Weapons Point Sparring Rules

 The following guidelines and rules will be rigidly enforced at all Kobudo Warrior Combat Tournaments.
 These protocols and procedures should be fully understood by every combatant before entering the competition arena.

 If or when a competitor is injured, the referee or ring official shall stop the match immediately attend to the injured.
-The staff, instructor or parents are the only people authorized to diagnose and treat injuries and to approve or disapprove continuing the match.
+The staff, instructor or parents are the only people authorised to diagnose and treat injuries and to approve or disapprove continuing the match.
 The combatant will not have any say in this decision.

 Under no circumstances will the match continue without permission from the staff, instructor or parents.
 If an injured competitor is unable to continue the match he/she forfeits unless the injury was caused by intentional striking to an illegal area or using excessive force and the injury is determined to be malicious and not accidental.